Who are they?

 Warranty

 FIMER inverters currently have a 10-year warranty on all their residential inverters, and five year on their commercial ones.
-This is noteworthy as most residential inverters only have a 5-year warranty – you have to pay extra if you want a full 10-year cover.
 And unlike other smaller or younger manufacturers, there’s no doubt FIMER – an almost 80-year-old company – will be unable to honour their warranty.

 If big, safe companies are your thing, you can’t go wrong with FIMER.
 A solid mid-price residential inverter, and a flexible, affordable commercial offering, we expect to be using these inverters for many years to come.